Pricing: Methods of setting prices

-Demand-based pricingDemand-based pricing, also known as dynamic pricing, is a pricing method that uses consumer demand - based on perceived value - as the central element.
-These include price skimming, price discrimination and yield management, price points, psychological pricing, bundle pricing, penetration pricing, price lining, value-based pricing, geo and premium pricing.
+Pricing factors include manufacturing cost, market place, competition, market condition, and the quality of product.

-Pricing factors are manufacturing cost, market place, competition, market condition, quality of product.
+Demand-based pricingDemand-based pricing, also known as dynamic pricing or yield management, is a pricing method that uses consumer demand – based on perceived value – as the central element.
+It is fundamentally a type of rationing: as shortages cause the price to rise, either demand weakens (as the price becomes too high to attract as many buyers) or the supply increases (as high profits encourage new suppliers to enter the market).

 Price modeling using econometric techniques can help measure price elasticity, and computer based modeling tools will often facilitate simulations of different prices and the outcome on sales and profit.
 More sophisticated tools help determine price at the SKU level across a portfolio of products.
-Retailers will optimize the price of their private label SKUs with those of National Brands.
+Retailers will optimize the price of their private label SKUs with those of national brands.

-Uber's pricing policy is an example of demand-based dynamic pricing.
+Uber's pricing policy is an example of short-term demand-based dynamic pricing.
 It uses an automated algorithm to increase prices to "surge price" levels, responding rapidly to changes of supply and demand in the market.
 By responding in real-time, an equilibrium between demand and supply of drivers can be approached.
 Customers receive notice when making an Uber reservation that prices have increased.
 The company applied for a U.S. patent on surge pricing in 2013, though airlines are known to have been using similar techniques in seat pricing for years.